Skip to Content

 • Add fresh compost to your garden beds.
 The organic matter in soil decomposes over time and needs to be replenished.

-• Check your watering system and make adjustments, replace batteries in timers (I use this one from Amazon), and fix broken or leaky fittings.
+• Check your watering system and make adjustments, replace timer batteries (I use this one from Amazon), and fix broken or leaky fittings.

 • Are you planting peasluffa, or other vining vegetables in a different location?
 Add a trellis to that area.

-• If your plan includes an additional raised bed or containers, purchase or construct those and get them ready to go.
+• If your plan includes an additional raised bed or containers, purchase or construct them and prepare them for use.

 Once you are ready to plant, enjoy the process of planting your seeds and seedlings.
 This is the fun part!